BunTantei/nvim-config/README.md

 LazyVim will automatically install all plugins on first launch!
 Just sit back and enjoy the show~ (≧◡≦)

 ### Arch Linux & Kitty Setup Notes

-Since you're an Arch Linux user with Kitty terminal:

 ```bash
 # Install some nice-to-have tools